MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-sharing(photon)-ch4.md

 12. Open the "Rocket Launcher_Complete Variant" prefab from Assets->Resources->Prefabs.

-13. Select the "LunarModule" GameObject and add the following two components: "Photon Transform View" and "Photon View"
+13. Select the "LunarModule" GameObject and add the following two components: "Photon Transform View" and "Photon View".

 14. With the "LunarModule" GameObject still selected, drag the "Photon Transform View" component into the "Observed Components" slot in the "Photon View" component.